 Disseminated gonococcal infection

-Epidemiology, pathogenesis, and clinical manifestations of Neisseria gonorrhoeae infection
+Epidemiology and pathogenesis of Neisseria gonorrhoeae infection

 Pathogenesis of and risk factors for pelvic inflammatory disease